Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 ![Screenshot of Solana Explorer set to Devnet](../assets/solana-explorer-devnet.png)

-All transactions on the blockchain are publicly viewable on the [Solana Explorer](http://explorer.solana.com).
-For example, you could take the signature returned by `sendAndConfirmTransaction()` in the example above, search for that signature in the Solana Explorer, then see:
+All transactions on the blockchain are publicly viewable on [Solana Explorer](http://explorer.solana.com).
+For example, you could take the signature returned by `sendAndConfirmTransaction()` in the example above, search for that signature in Solana Explorer, then see:

 - when it occurred
 - which block it was included in